etsy/feature/GENERALIZING.md

 turning several methods into no-ops and marking with the comment “IMPLEMENT FOR YOUR CONTEXT”.

-That said, if anyone is intersted in generalizing this code, I've also made a quick start at that in the `generalized` branch.
+However even with those bits ripped out, the structure of things in `master` is still tied to its Etsy heritage so, I've also made a quick start at that in the `generalized` branch.
 Note that the code in this branch is completely untested and may still be wrongheaded in many ways.
+(There are plans at Etsy to finish up this work and the port it back into our own codebase.)

 The basic approach I took in that branch was to introduce a new abstraction, the "experimental unit".
 Every feature is tested relative